UsamaKhushnood/README.md/README.md

-# Hello, I'm Usama Khushnood!
+# Hiya!
+Thanks for dropping by my profile

 I'm a frontend developer with 3 years of experience in Vue.js and Nuxt.
 I specialize in creating responsive and pixel-perfect user interfaces from Figma designs, and integrating Vuex for state management.